jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where on viewing Spotlight Today with 'Group By Top 50 alarms' the Spotlght Today display failed over time to stay current with the top 50 alarms. | SOSSE-6224
 As a user I want there is an easier way to analyze activity performance issues in Spotlight | SOSSE-6218 Column's sorting is not preserved | SOSSE-6216
-As a DBA I want to apply a template during connection creation | SOSSE-6105 The alarm isn't always selected when I go from an alarm in alarm log to alarms by time | SOSSE-6033 As a support engineer, I want all logs to be rotating | SOSSE-5943 Test VMware collection for vCentre 6.0 | SOSSE-5930 Index fragmentation metric always shows 0 in homepage even though there are large indexs that require rebuilding | SOSSE-5901 Playback history error when creating a support bundle | SOSSE-5837 DOCO Support App-V deployment | SOSSE-5815 QS_AllTablesBySize.sql causes deadlocks | SOSSE-5770 Add CLR_MANUAL_EVENT to the list of idle waits. | SOSSE-5739 Online Help - QS_Services.sql cannot be executed successfully with non-sysadmin account | SOSSE-5715 As a DBA I want Spotlight to color different session status | SOSSE-5714 Spotlight client crashes when attempting to use Wait Events/Workload Analysis with custom date | SOSSE-5699 As a DBA I want to configure the zip attachment extension | SOSSE-5698 “Alarm Requires Acknowledgement” checkbox isn’t in the Factory Settings template | SOSSE-5675 As a user I want to know the SQL agent job SPID in Spotlight | SOSSE-5638 As a supporter I want to know why DS fails to write data to playback database or statistic repository database in the log | SOSSE-5622
+The alarm isn't always selected when I go from an alarm in alarm log to alarms by time | SOSSE-6033 As a support engineer, I want all logs to be rotating | SOSSE-5943 Index fragmentation metric always shows 0 in homepage even though there are large indexs that require rebuilding | SOSSE-5901 Playback history error when creating a support bundle | SOSSE-5837 DOCO Support App-V deployment | SOSSE-5815 QS_AllTablesBySize.sql causes deadlocks | SOSSE-5770 Add CLR_MANUAL_EVENT to the list of idle waits. | SOSSE-5739 Online Help - QS_Services.sql cannot be executed successfully with non-sysadmin account | SOSSE-5715 Spotlight client crashes when attempting to use Wait Events/Workload Analysis with custom date | SOSSE-5699 “Alarm Requires Acknowledgement” checkbox isn’t in the Factory Settings template | SOSSE-5675 As a user I want to know the SQL agent job SPID in Spotlight | SOSSE-5638 As a supporter I want to know why DS fails to write data to playback database or statistic repository database in the log | SOSSE-5622